Water with a low pH, or acidic water, poses a whole host of problems around the home. This includes corrosion and metal contamination.

 Typically, a neutralizing system will use a calcium carbonate media (known as calcite) or a blend of calcium carbonate and magnesium oxide (otherwise called corsex).

-The system consists of a single tank and a control head.
+The most common system consists of a single media tank and a control head.
 When acid water flows through the tank, some of the media inside the tank dissolves into the water.

 This results in water with a pH of around 7 to 7.5, depending on the original pH level.